in with both feet, London style

 Browned garlic is a pet peeve of mine!

-5. Sarah Karnasiewicz:
+5. Sarah Karnasiewicz says:

 Hi Kristen!
 I’m quite certain CT misses you, too.
 But I won’t tell you what the weather is like here in the Northeast today :)